-Dashboards are the quickest way to give your learners a quick glance of their progress in completing tasks.
+Dashboards are the quickest way to give your LMS users a quick glance of their progress in completing tasks.

 The User Interface, or UI, can confuse or clarify where you stand in the race to the finish line.
-There are all kinds of dashboards that you can plug into your learning management system or customise as needed.
+There are all kinds of dashboards that you can plug into your LMS or customise as needed.